Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 Ease of navigation was a key strategy for the site, and therefore there are clear and obvious effects when a user is able to interact with the site (e.g. the cursor is replace by a pointer, and the particular element will be visually interactive)

+I added the logo (the Manchester Worker Bee) as a favIcon for the site to help users identify the page if they have multiple tabs open.

 ## Technologies and Tools
 1. HTML
 2. CSS